Udyan Express

+When this train was started, it had the numbers 129 and 130 for the Bombay VT to Bangalore City down route, and the reverse (up) route respectively.
+When the railways handed out 4 digit train numbers in the early 1990s, the train got the number 6529 and 6530.

 Coaches

-The 11301/11302 Udyan Express presently has 1 AC 1st Class, 3 AC 2 tier, 3 AC 3 tier, 12 Sleeper Class & 3 General Unreserved coaches.
+The 11301/11302 Udyan Express presently has 1 AC 1st Class, 3 AC 2 tier, 3 AC 3 tier, 3 AC 3 tier Econony, 8 Sleeper Class, & 3 General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 From 24 November 2019, 11301 Udyan Express received LHB coach starting from Mumbai.

 Service

-The 11301 Udyan Express covers the distance of 1153 kilometres in 24 hours 55 mins (46.59 km/hr) & in 23 hours 55 mins as 11302 Udyan Express (48.21 km/hr).
+The 11301 Udyan Express covers the distance of 1153 kilometres in 21 hours 50 mins and in 23 hours 35 minutes as 11302 Udyan Express.

-As the average speed of the train is below 55 km/hr, its fare does not include a Superfast surcharge.
+As the average speed of the train is below 52 km/h, its fare does not include a Superfast surcharge.

 Once the train leaves Maharashtra & crosses into Karnataka, crosses into Andhra Pradesh and re-enters Karnataka again after crossing Hindupur.

 The Udyan Express covers the scenic Sahyadri mountain ranges between Karjat and Lonavala, which are also known as the Bhor Ghat during the day in both directions.

 It also passes through the Makalidurga Ghats near Bengaluru, which is marked by sharp curves.

 Traction

-As the route is fully electrified, it is hauled end to end by a KYN-based WAP-7 in both directions.
+As the route is now fully electrified, it is hauled end to end by a Kalyan Loco Shed-based WAP-7 electric locomotive in both directions.